Agora: Trust Less and Open More in Verification for Confidential Computing: Related Work

 \subsubsection{Program Verification}

-Despite rigorous formalization and often careful implementation, program verification tools are often built on very different building blocks, such as program analysis frameworks and SMT solvers.
-Efforts to formalize communication interfaces within verification pipelines~\cite{bap,angr,kirchner2015framac,cruanes2013etb,chihani2017semantic} have emerged, recognizing the need for modularization in evolving verification landscapes that integrate diverse components with versatile techniques.
-Such interfaces can be realized by formal proof formats~\cite{besson2011flexible,wetzler2014drat,chihani2017semantic}, policy specifications~\cite{schneider2000enforceable,aktug2008conspec}, and/or intermediate representations of semantics~\cite{lattner2004llvm,dullien2009reil}.
+Despite rigorous formalization and careful implementation, verification tools are often built on diverse building blocks, such as program analysis frameworks and SMT solvers.
+Efforts to formalize communication interfaces within verification pipelines~\cite{angr,kirchner2015framac,cruanes2013etb} have emerged, recognizing the need for modularization in evolving verification landscapes that integrate diverse components with versatile techniques.
+Such interfaces can be realized by formal proof formats~\cite{wetzler2014drat,chihani2017semantic}, policy specifications~\cite{schneider2000enforceable,aktug2008conspec}, and/or intermediate representations of semantics~\cite{lattner2004llvm,dullien2009reil}.
 However, existing frameworks assume a \emph{closed ecosystem} where all components involved in the pipeline are \emph{trusted}, resulting in large TCB sizes.
-Also, as verification result relies on the correctness of those trusted components, there is no easy way of incorporating contributions from \emph{untrusted} participants in providing verification proofs.